-SFAS No. 133 is effective for fiscal years beginning after June 15, 1999, but may be implemented as of the beginning of any fiscal quarter after issuance.
+The effective date for SFAS No. 133 has been deferred to fiscal years beginning after June 15, 2000, but may be implemented as of the beginning of any fiscal quarter after issuance.

 Retroactive application is not permitted.
 SFAS No. 133 must be applied to (a) derivative instruments and (b) certain derivative instruments embedded in hybrid contracts that were issued, acquired, or substantively modified after December 31, 1997.
 Changes in accounting methods will be required for derivative instruments utilized by the Corporation to hedge commodity price, foreign currency exchange rate and interest rate risks.
 Such derivatives include commodity futures and options contracts, foreign exchange forward and options contracts and interest rate swaps.

-The Corporation anticipates the adoption of SFAS No. 133 as of January 1, 2000.
-As of April 4, 1999, net deferred losses on derivatives of approximately \$32.4 million after tax would have been reported as a component of other comprehensive loss and classified as accumulated other comprehensive loss on the consolidated balance sheets upon adoption of SFAS No. 133.
+The Corporation anticipates the adoption of SFAS No. 133 as of January 1, 2001.
+As of July 4, 1999, net deferred losses on derivatives of approximately \$33.3 million after tax would have been reported as a component of other comprehensive loss and classified as accumulated other comprehensive loss on the consolidated balance sheets upon adoption of SFAS No. 133.